.st0{fill:#FFFFFF;}

 This post aims to show you the landscape you’ll drive through.
 It’s the second in a series for beginners on how to do local SEO.
 The first post covered the business case for local SEO.

-This one covers the four main building blocks of a comprehensive local search strategy for a neighborhood or service area business.
-I’ll dive deeper into each of them in the rest of the series.
+This one describes the four elements of a well-rounded local SEO strategy for a neighborhood or service area business.
+I’ll dive deeper into each of them in the rest of the series (links below).

-These elements are the foundation of a local SEO strategy, but they’re not necessarily the four most important ranking factors.
-They’re more like activity buckets — the four main areas of activity where you’ll focus your efforts.
+These elements are the foundation of a local SEO strategy—the four main areas of activity where you’ll focus your efforts.

 I know you don’t want to hear that.
 You want it to be one-and-done so you can get back to running your business.
 I feel you.
 According to surveys, three-quarters of small business owners don’t want to deal with marketing.